 Current status of beef cattle farming in Vietnam

-According to the Department of Animal Husbandry, cattle raising is a traditional occupation of Vietnamese farmers, not only providing meat, traction, and fertilizer but also providing raw materials for a number of handicraft industries and beef cattle can be raised in Vietnam's ecological regions.
+According to the Department of Animal Husbandry, cattle raising is a traditional occupation of Vietnamese farmers, not only providing meat, traction, fertilizer but also providing raw materials for a number of handicraft industries and beef cattle can be raised in ecological regions of Vietnam.
 In recent years, our country has had many policies to encourage and promote the development of cattle raising to increase meat production, create more jobs, increase income and improve living conditions for farmers.

 After many years of implementing the program of "Sindization", "Uization", "Zebuization" of local cattle herds, Vietnam has achieved certain results: The rate of crossbred cattle nationwide is on average over 60%, the Southeast and Mekong Delta regions have crossbred cattle herds over 90%.
 The Red River Delta region has reached 80 - 90%.
-The average weight of slaughtered cattle ranges from 170 - 180 kg/head in the Northern Midlands and Mountains to 220 - 250 kg/head in the Southeast region.
+The average weight of slaughtered cattle is lowest at 170 - 180 kg/head in the Northern Midlands and Mountains and highest at 220 - 250 kg/head in the Southeast region.

 According to data from the General Statistics Office, in the period 2019 - 2023, the total beef cattle herd in the country tends to decrease slightly, reaching over 5.9 million heads in 2023, with an average herd reduction rate of 0.21%/year.

-The current difficulties are that small-scale livestock farming accounts for a high proportion, disease control, especially emerging diseases, is still ineffective; there are difficulties in implementing new science and technology applications.
-At the same time, the organization of livestock production according to the chain link still accounts for a low proportion; the linkage is not complete to the final stage of the chain, which is slaughtering, processing and connecting to the product consumption market.
-Vietnam is also a country that does not have advantages in terms of grazing area...
+The current difficulties are that small-scale livestock farming accounts for a high proportion, disease control, especially for emerging diseases, is still ineffective; there are difficulties in implementing new science and technology applications.
+At the same time, the organization of livestock production according to the chain link still accounts for a low proportion; the link is not complete to the final stage of the chain, which is slaughtering, processing and connecting to the product consumption market.
+Vietnam is also a country that does not have an advantage in terms of grazing area...

 Beef cattle farming is encouraged to develop in a way that reduces emissions, in order to increase meat production, create more jobs, increase income and protect the environment.